 What do country-patterned china plates, decorative platters, baskets and apothecary jars have in common?
 They can be placed around a kitchen to give it some character, color and elegance.
 Mount on the walls decorative platters, pretty china, odd-shaped baskets or decorative wrought-iron trivets.
 Fill your apothecary jars or other decorative jars with oranges and apples, peppercorns, sea salt, fresh herbs or anything colorful and useful.
 Other decorative accents include antique toasters and mixers, cutting board and cheese knives and old-fashioned milk bottles.

 Since family and friends spend much of their time in the kitchen, it only makes sense to make the room as comfortable and attractive as possible.
-Using a little imagination, yours will look magazine-cover-ready in no time!
+Using a little imagination and modifying your kitchen design, your kitchen will look magazine-cover-ready in no time!